BUCT-RobotLab417/MPC-DS/readme.md

-# MPC-DS: A Safe Path Tracking Method for UGVs in Dynamic Environments with Dense Obstacles1
+# MPC-DS: A Safe Path Tracking Method for UGVs in Dynamic Environments with Dense Obstacles

 ## Introduction